 The bottom line is disorderly conduct and breach of the peace offenses must include “something more” than words or actions which do not incite violence.
-However, prosecutors often read more into someone’s acts than was actually intended – or occurred.
+However, prosecutors often read more into someone’s acts than was actually intended or occurred.
 This is where having Ft.
 Lauderdale can be the most effective in building a defense against disorderly conduct charges.

 If you or a loved one has been charged with a breach of the peace offense, contact a Ft.
 Lauderdale disorderly conduct lawyer to review the charges against you, determine the potential for having those charges dismissed or mitigated, and evaluate whether a legal defense might be available in your situation.
-Although many of these breach of the peace offenses are classified as misdemeanors, they can result in having a criminal record which can affect not only your reputation, but can also affect access to employment, housing, education, and more.
+Although many of these breach of the peace offenses are classified as misdemeanors, they can result in having a criminal record that can affect not only your reputation, but can also affect access to employment, housing, education, and more.
 Your future is important, do not let a disorderly conduct charge affect it.
 Call today to get started on protecting your rights.